codeforamerica/rap-sheet-assistant/README.md

  - [Install PDFTK from here](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/pdftk_server-2.02-mac_osx-10.11-setup.pkg)

+ - To deploy new environment infrastructure on AWS, see the [terraform README](terraform/README.md)

 ## Running in CI
 This repo has a CircleCI config and internal tests are run (privately) in CircleCI.
 CfA members should ask the Clear My Record team for access.
 There is a `Dockerfile` in this repo that we use due to version issues with the `circleci/ruby:node-browsers`.
 In particular this Dockerfile installs